-As a movie star, John Garfield liked to boast that he got so good at using his fists,
+After attaining stardom, John Garfield often boasted that as a kid, he got so good at using his fists that:

 “the classier kids crossed the streets when they saw me coming.”

 Julie soon joined a gang in one of the Bronx neighborhoods he was shuffled to.
-Eventually, he became the leader of two different gangs, one of which Julie named the “Arrows,” inspired by Robin Hood, as the boys liked to steal from the rich to give to the poor.
+Eventually, he became the leader of two different gangs, one of which Julie named the “Arrows.”
+The name was inspired by Robin Hood, as the boys liked to steal from the rich to give to the poor.

 Of his years with the gangs, Julie later said that [aff. link]: